WordPress/openverse/documentation/meta/incidents/index.md

 ## How do we _identify_ incidents?

-Incidents can be detected through various channels such as automated alerts, user reports, or through manual checks by maintainers.
+Incidents are detected through various channels such as automated alerts, user reports, or through manual checks by maintainers.
 The Mini Support Rotation (MSR) runner makes these checks as part of their daily responsibilities.

-While the MSR runner should be monitoring our communication channels closely, **any online maintainer who sees something that might be an incident should follow the incident recording process outlined here.** This does not mean that the reporting maintainer is responsible for stabilizing the incident or acting as the incident lead.
-It simply means that they are responsible for making the initial report on the incident.
+While the MSR runner monitors our communication channels closely, **any online maintainer who sees something that might be an incident should follow the incident recording process outlined here.** This does not mean that the reporting maintainer is inherently responsible for stabilizing the incident or investigating the root cause.
+It only means that they are responsible for making the initial report on the incident.
+Additionally, maintainers who stabilize services may not be the ones to perform the investigation after stabilization has been reached.
+Every incident has a **Lead** who is the person responsible for providing updates on the incident and delegating tasks.
+The Lead is also responsible for hosting the retrospective after the incident is resolved.

 ## How do we _classify_ incidents?

 Incidents are classified in two ways:

-- **Severity** - How impactful the incident is
+- **Severity** - The impact of the incident
 - **Status** - The current state of the incident

 ### Severity

-Incidents should be classified using one of three levels of severity.
-It is important to note that regardless of severity, working to stabilize services (or whatever harm mitigation is relevant for the incident) always **takes priority over regular project work and MSR duties.** Once service is stabilized, any ongoing investigations, preventative measures, or documentation changes will be prioritized by the team alongside our other work.
+Incidents are classified using one of three levels of severity.
+It is important to note that regardless of severity, working to stabilize services (or whatever harm mitigation is relevant for the incident) always **takes priority over regular project work and MSR duties.** Once services are stabilized, any ongoing investigations, preventative measures, or documentation changes will be prioritized by the team alongside our other work.

 This severity scale is intentionally distinct from our GitHub priority scale.
-Any GitHub issues created to _stabilize_ a Severity 1 or Severity 2 incident should be marked as "critical" in GitHub.
-Other issues should be prioritized at your own discretion.
+Any GitHub issues created to _stabilize_ a Severity 1 or Severity 2 incident are marked as "critical" in GitHub.
+Other issues are prioritized at your own discretion.

 - **Severity 1**: Critical issue affecting all/most users and all/most
   functionalities of Openverse.